 And that, I think, is the point of a relationship.

 *Update: I’m sorry to report that as of mid-2017 Gorgeous Man is now ex-Gorgeous Man.
 And I may be sorry, but I have no regrets whatsoever.
-This relationship has been game-changer in terms of understanding what I want and expect from a great relationship.
-Plus we are still good friends, which speaks to the quality of both our separation and our three and a half year relationship.
+The relationship was a game-changer in terms of understanding what I want and expect from a great relationship.
+Plus, we are still friends, which speaks to the quality of both our separation and our relationship.

 What do you think?
 What makes a Gorgeous Partner for you?
 Have you found such a paragon?
 Are you still looking for one?
 I’d love to read your opinion below.

-Subscribe now: Click here to be emailed my latest articles.
+Subscribe now: Click here to receive my regular newsletter which includes my latest articles.